dsanson/dsanson.github.com/999s2011/_posts/2011-02-15-preliminaries.markdown

 A [syllabus](/999s2011/syllabus) is now posted.
 You can see that I've settled on the "seminar" format described in my earlier email.
 Requirements for the course are:

 1. One dissertation abstract
-2. One turn as presentor
+2. One turn as presentator
-3. One turn as commentor
+3. One turn as commentator
 4. Regular participation

 These requirements are negotiable on a case-by-case basis.